 Instructions for requesting an appeal (including where and to whom to send it) are included in peer review notification of non-certification.
 The Notification Letter will also include the timeframes for requesting an appeal.

-After Utilization Management receives the appeal request, they have 30 calendar days to conduct an appeal and notify the member of the decision in writing.
+After Utilization Management receives the appeal request, they have 7 business days to conduct an appeal and notify the member of the decision in writing.

 Members may appeal upheld denials externally to the State Division of Mental Health, Developmental Disabilities and Substance Abuse Services Non-Medicaid Appeals Panel.
 This is a panel of individuals designated by the NC MH/DD/SAS to review the Non-Medicaid Appeal Requests to DHHS.
 The panel will issue their recommendations to the member and to Sandhills Center within 60 days.
 Sandhills Center will then issue the Final Decision in writing within 10 days of receiving the panel’s recommendations.